ixpl0/just-router/README.md

 function elseIndex(req, res) {}  // "any other method" '/'

-function handle404(req, res) {}  // "all metohds" all other requests
+function handle404(req, res) {}  // "all methods" all other requests
 ```

 You can call `router(newRouteList)` whenever you want to change the routes to new ones